DaintyJet/VChat_GTER_EggHunter/README.md

 > - The following exploit and its procedures are based on an original [Blog](https://fluidattacks.com/blog/vulnserver-gter/) from fluid attacks.
 > - Disable Windows *Real-time protection* at *Virus & threat protection* -> *Virus & threat protection settings*.
 > - Don't copy the *$* sign when copying and pasting a command in this tutorial.
-> - Offsets may vary depending on what version of VChat was compiled, the version of the compiler used and any compiler flags applied during the compilation process.
+> - Offsets may vary depending on what version of VChat was compiled, the version of the compiler used, and any compiler flags applied during the compilation process.
 ___

 Not all buffer overflows are created equal.
 In this exploit, we will be faced with an execution environment with very limited space on the buffer once the overflow has occurred.
-To circumnavigate this we will use a technique known as [EggHunting](https://www.hick.org/code/skape/papers/egghunt-shellcode.pdf).
+To circumnavigate this, we will use a technique known as [EggHunting](https://www.hick.org/code/skape/papers/egghunt-shellcode.pdf).
 A [common technique](https://www.rapid7.com/blog/post/2012/07/06/an-example-of-egghunting-to-exploit-cve-2012-0124/) where the attacker places a small piece of shellcode into the execution environment specifically onto the stack which then proceeds to scan the virtual memory allocated to the process for a *tag*.
-This *tag* is used to identify where the rest of the malicious shellcode is located and allows us to then jump to that location continuing execution but now of our larger malicious shellcode segment.
+This *tag* is used to identify where the rest of the malicious shellcode is located and allows us to then jump to that location, continuing execution but now of our larger malicious shellcode segment.

-We use this technique, as it allows us to circumnavigate space constraints on the stack by placing the small egghunting shellcode onto the stack; with the much larger exploit placed into another segment of memory in the program such as the [heap](https://learn.microsoft.com/en-us/cpp/mfc/memory-management-heap-allocation?view=msvc-170) or another stack segment where we have sufficient space.
+We use this technique, as it allows us to circumnavigate space constraints on the stack by placing the small egg-hunting shellcode onto the stack, with the much larger exploit placed into another segment of memory in the program, such as the [heap](https://learn.microsoft.com/en-us/cpp/mfc/memory-management-heap-allocation?view=msvc-170) or another stack segment where we have sufficient space.

 ## EggHunting What is it
 EggHunters are delicate applications.
 They are designed to be small and *safely* search the *entire* virtual memory region allocated to a process [1].
-As tehy are scanning the entire address space of a program there are a number of ways the EggHunter could crash the process.
-The first and most apparent reason the egghunter could crash the process is an attempt to dereference an address that points to an unallocated region of memory, so safety and reliability are a major concern when creating an egghunter.
+As they are scanning the entire address space of a program, there are a number of ways the EggHunter could crash the process.
+The first and most apparent reason the egg hunter could crash the process is an attempt to dereference an address that points to an unallocated region of memory.
+Hence, safety and reliability are a major concern when creating an egg hunter.

-The eggHunter works by searching the address space for a four-byte tag *repeated twice* so eight bytes total.
-The tag is repeated twice as the eggHunter itself must contain a copy of the tag, and could possibly find itself in it's search through the virtual memory [1].
-To prevent this misidentification, the eggHunter searches for two contiguous entries of the tag in memory, as this will guarantee that we have found the shell code and not the EggHunter.
-There is a small chance of a collision (false positive), but this is unlikely and is outweighed by the optimizations and space efficiency achieved by using the repeated 4-byte value [1].
+The eggHunter works by searching the address space for a four-byte tag *repeated twice*, so a unique and distinct marker of eight bytes total.
+The tag is repeated twice as the eggHunter itself must contain a copy of the tag and could possibly find itself in its search through the virtual memory [1].
+To prevent this misidentification, the eggHunter searches for two contiguous entries of the tag in memory, as this will guarantee that we have found the shell code and not the egg hunter.
+There is a slight chance of a collision (false positive), but this is unlikely and is outweighed by the optimizations and space efficiency achieved by using the repeated 4-byte value [1].

 > [!NOTE]
-> An interesting thing to note as described in the original document [1] on EggHunters, is they described how the *tag* value may have to be valid assembler output.
-That is the tag should be valid and executable machine code as the Egg Hunting shell code may jump directly into the Tag address and start executing.
-If the tag was not valid machine code the program would then crash!
-However now most egghunters will skip over the tag value and jump into the executable code.
+> An interesting thing to note as described in the original document [1] on egg hunters, is they described how the *tag* value may have to be valid assembler output.
+That is, the tag should be valid and executable machine code as the Egg Hunting shell code may jump directly into the Tag address and start executing.
+If the tag was not a valid machine code, the program would then crash!
+However, now, most egg hunters skip over the tag value and jump into the executable code.

-EggHunters rely on system calls, or exception handing mechanisms that are specific to the target operating systems to preform their search through the address space safely.
-On Linux systems they exploit a set of systemcalls or in a more obtrusive manner override the SIGSEGV exception handler [1].
+EggHunters rely on system calls or exception-handing mechanisms that are specific to the target operating systems to perform their search through the address space safely.
+On Linux systems, they exploit a set of systemcalls or, in a more obtrusive manner, override the SIGSEGV exception handler [1].
 On Windows they exploit a Windows specific feature Structured Exception Handling (SEH) covered in a [later lab](http://www.github.com/daintyjet/VChat_SEH) or system calls as can be done in Linux.
-This means each EggHunter is generated for a specific operating system, and depending on the method used they may only work for a specific version of that operating system.
+This means each egg hunter is generated for a specific operating system, and depending on the method used, they may only work for a particular version of that operating system.

 > [!IMPORTANT]
 > Please set up the Windows and Linux systems as described in [SystemSetup](./SystemSetup/README.md)!
 ## VChat Setup and Configuration
-This section covers the compilation process, and use of the VChat Server.
-We include instructions for both the original VChat code which was compiled with MinGW and GCC on Windows, and the newly modified code that can be compiled with the Visual Studio C++ compiler.
+This section covers the compilation process and use of the VChat Server.
+We include instructions for both the original VChat code, which was compiled with MinGW and GCC on Windows, and the newly modified code, which can be compiled with the Visual Studio C++ compiler.

 ### Visual Studio
 1. Open the [Visual Studio project](https://github.com/DaintyJet/vchat-fork/tree/main/Server/Visual%20Studio%20Projects/DLL/Essfun) for the *essfunc* DLL.